robertocamp/tooling/java/README.md

 ## 1. How to Install Java

+###   do I already have Java ?

+- `java -version`  --if this fails, you need to install java per instructions below

 ### Using Homebrew (Recommended)

 Homebrew is a package manager for macOS that makes it easy to install software.